-Mrs Anderson said this year’s field days equalled the largest on record in terms of exhibitor area with 14km of shopfront.
+Mrs Anderson said this year’s field days were expected to equal the largest on record in terms of exhibitor area with 14km of shopfront.

 “The interest in the field days from exhibitors and visitors alike continues to grow year-on-year with the site being the biggest its ever been in terms of physical area,’’ Mrs Anderson said.